December 4, 2017

-I simply adore Terry’s Chocolate Orange and I simply adore Millionaires Shortbread, so this recipe was a bit of a given.
+I simply adore Terry’s chocolate orange and I simply adore millionaires shortbread, so this recipe was a bit of a given.
 I’ve made this several times, and I adore the extra Orange in the shortbread, rather than just the chocolate orange melted on top.

-Also, using the Orange flavouring in the shortbread gave it that extra kick I wanted.
+Also, using the orange flavouring in the shortbread gave it that extra kick I wanted.
 Of course, this is optional, but its OH SO YUMMY and moreish.
-When I gave these to my Trusty Taste Testers, they devoured them.
-I realise I say this a lot, but I have a hungry bunch of Taste Testers, and if they don’t like something, they do say!
+When I gave these to my trusty taste testers, they devoured them.
+I realise I say this a lot, but I have a hungry bunch of taste testers, and if they don’t like something, they do say!

-I obviously used Terry’s Chocolate Orange, but you can use whatever flavoured chocolate you like.
-Even the Lindt chocolates for example, or a flavoured cadburys chocolate!
+I obviously used Terry’s chocolate orange, but you can use whatever flavoured chocolate you like.
+Even the Lindt chocolates for example, or a flavoured Cadburys chocolate!

 For the caramel, you REALLY have to work on it.
 You can’t use a tin of carnations caramel and stick it on top as it doesn’t set.
 You can’t really skip the steps, as it really is a caramel.
 I don’t often make my caramels from complete scratch as many of my readers prefer the easier versions, and I get that.

 Terry's Chocolate Orange Millionaires Shortbread!

-- 200 g Unsalted Butter
+- 200 g unsalted butter

-- 100 g Caster Sugar
+- 100 g caster sugar

-- 275 g Plain Flour
+- 275 g plain flour

-- Zest 2 Oranges
+- Zest 2 oranges

-- 200 g Unsalted Butter
+- 200 g unsalted butter

-- 3 tbsp Caster Sugar
+- 3 tbsp caster sugar

-- 4 tbsp Golden Syrup
+- 4 tbsp golden syrup

-- 397 g Condensed Milk (one tin)
+- 397 g condensed milk (one tin)

-- 300 g Terry's Chocolate Orange
+- 300 g Terry's chocolate orange

-- 75 g White Chocolate
+- 75 g white chocolate

-- Orange Food Colouring
+- Orange food colouring

-- Preheat your oven to 180C/160C Fan, and line a 9x9inch Deep Square Tin with Parchment Paper.
+- Preheat your oven to 180C/160C Fan, and line a 9" deep square tin with parchment paper.